A teacher's guide to the Curriculum for Wales: What's the big idea and how do you embrace the theory in your classroom?

 Classroom teachers are always under pressure to 'get through' curriculum content.
 The new curriculum places an emphasis on the depth of understanding, this shift changes the way we think about learning objectives.
 If classroom teachers are well supported in developing new assessment frameworks that go beyond simply recall, then our pupils will begin to value this change.
 The Universal Thinking Framework equips educators with knowledge frameworks and competency checklists.
 These can be used for planning, delivering and assessing curriculum objectives.

-A 3D curriculum helps learners to construct meaning through improved critical thinking and the transfer of knowledge.
+The new curriculum helps learners to construct meaning through improved critical thinking and the transfer of knowledge.
 A focus on developing conceptual understanding will increase coherence across the curriculum as it is at the conceptual level where these interdisciplinary connections are often made.
 Therefore we are moving our focus up the structure of knowledge to the conceptual level with the dual purposes of developing the intellect whilst also increasing motivation for learning.
 To meet these aims, teachers and schools will need support to develop curriculum and pedagogy which creates a “synergy” between the lower (factual) and higher (conceptual) levels of thinking.

 Idea-centred – knowledge provides a foundation to understand conceptual, transferable ideas.